 Levine and Carmichael left Los Angeles for Long Island, New York, to attend Five Towns College, a music and performing arts school.
 Living in New York exposed the pair to an entirely different music scene, involving large doses of R&B and hip-hop, and Levine would later say that living in New York had a large impact on his musical point-of-view.

 Levine and Carmichael dropped out of Five Towns and returned to Los Angeles in 2000.
-There, they reunited with the other members of Kara's Flowers and added a new member, guitarist James Valentine (Carmichael moved to keyboards).
+There, they reunited with the other members of Kara's Flowers and added a new member, guitarist James Valentine, with Carmichael moving to keyboards.
 The band then changed its name to Maroon 5 and released its debut album, Songs About Jane, in 2002.
 Two years later, after slowly climbing the charts with hits like "Harder to Breathe," "This Love" and "She Will Be Loved," the album went platinum.
-The singles' accompanying music videos turned Adam Levine into an instant sex symbol.
+The singles' accompanying music videos turned Levine into an instant sex symbol.

 Maroon 5 earned their first Grammy Award (Best New Artist) in 2004.
 The band would go on to win Grammys for Best Pop Performance in 2005 and 2007.